 Fig 1: Static Balance: structures and function of maculae (Marieb, 2000).

-This is practically illustrated by a spirit level with three tubes angled to indicate equilibrium – the midpoint, between moving backward and forward; up and down; left and right.
+This is practically illustrated by a spirit level with three tubes angled to indicate equilibrium – the midpoint, between moving backward and forward, up and down, and left and right.
 A still and straight posture would imply that the three bubbles within the three angled tubes of the spirit level would simultaneously be at midpoint.

-Dynamic balance is the ability to hold a posture, while moving in a co-ordinated way using appropriate muscles to do a task with minimal effort and maximum effect.
-Dynamic balance is also called a state of dynamic equilibrium and monitored by receptors in the semi-circular canals, which respond to rotational movements of the head.
+Dynamic balance is the ability to hold a posture, while moving in a co-ordinated way, using appropriate muscles to do a task with minimal effort and maximum effect.
+Dynamic balance is also called a state of dynamic equilibrium and is monitored by receptors in the semi-circular canals, which respond to rotational movements of the head.
 This can be illustrated by a snow globe, where the ‘snow’ gets unsettled every time the head moves.
-Since these canals are orientated in the three planes of space: forward/backward; up/down; left/right; any movement of the head will be detected (by the direction in which the ‘snow’ is moving.
+Since these canals are orientated in the three planes of space: forward/backward, up/down, left/right, any movement of the head will be detected by the direction in which the ‘snow’ is moving.

 Fig 3: Dynamic balance: structure and function of the crista ampullaris (Marieb, 2000)

 Dynamic balance is monitored by the maculae receptors within the membrane of the vestibular system, which are responsible for registering the position of the head to the pull of gravity when the body is moving in a linear manner (Marieb, 2000).

 The opposite of dynamic balance is when a child trips easily, seems clumsy and uses additional movements to prevent her from falling.
 The absence of dynamic balance often goes hand in hand with movement of the jaw, mouth, tongue and hands.